tuist/tuist/README.md

 3. Open `tuist.xcodeproj`.
 4. Have fun 🤖

-## Roadmap 📚

-The roadmap of Tuist is as open as the source code.
-Check out our public [Trello board](https://trello.com/b/DN6HvDzW/tuist) to know more about what's coming.

 ## Shield

 If your project uses Tuist, you can add the following badge to your project README: